-Teachers will guide and help the students to develop their use of English in three areas
+Students will develop their use of English in these key areas:

 - Reading

 - Writing

+- Speaking

-- · Speaking and Listening
+- Listening

-Reading.
-Year 7 students will be taught to:
+Reading Year 8 students will be taught to:

-- develop an appreciation and love of reading, and read increasingly challenging material. - read a wide range of fiction and non-fiction, including whole books, poems and plays with a wide coverage of genres, historical periods, forms and authors. - read critically and understand how language, including figurative language, vocabulary choice, grammar, text structure and organisational features, presents meaning.
+- develop an appreciation and love of reading and read increasingly challenging material. - read a wide range of fiction and non-fiction, including whole books, poems and plays with a wide coverage of genres, historical periods, forms and authors. - read critically and understand how language, including figurative language, vocabulary choice, grammar, text structure and organisational features, presents meaning.

-Writing.
-Year 7 students will be taught to:
+Writing Year 8 students will be taught to: